-Oceans 11, (2001)

 Here are a four lessons to consider about Ruben’s list:

 1) Make meaningful connections before you need them.
 You should try to get to know people before you need to know people.
 I am not suggesting cheesy or pushy efforts to aggrandize yourself to people in the “right” circles.
 As Jimmy Fallon would say, “EW”.
 I am suggesting reaching out to people and make connections.
 Just get to know others and be known to others.
 You never know when your name may come up.

 It is easy to pass over an unknown name on a list and much harder to pass over the name of someone with which you have a personal connection.
-Don’t just be an unknown name on a list.
-And don’t make decisions about others without trying to know the people on the list.

 3) Help other people because someone helped you when you did not deserve it.
 You will never be able to adequately repay all the good things that others have done on your behalf.
 But try anyway.
 Don’t just return kindness, but create an opportunity to help someone completely different.

 4) Seek to help others because it creates the right environment for your life and your relationships.
 Help people because it is a good thing to do all on its own.
 This is how the good things of the world grow.
-Helping others broadens your world and gives you an opportunity to get to know others in a meaningful way.
-Don’t ask for or expect repayment.